 Erwin Caswell (1952-56): Erwin Caswell entered Loyola’s College of Business Administration in the fall of 1952 on a Breaux Scholarship.
-He lettered four years with the track team, was elected captain of the team in 1956 and was voted Most Valuable Trackman that same year.
+He lettered four years with the track team, was elected captain of the team in 1955 and 1956 and was voted Most Valuable Trackman that same year.
+He received Loyola's Outstanding Student-Athlete Award.
+Caswell captured track records in the 220m, 440m relay, 880m, relay, mile relay and sprint medley.
+He was invited to the Central Collegiate Track Meet in Milwukee, Wis. on three occasions.
+He anchored the 440m relay team that set a new record at the Florida Relays.
+He received an invitation to the NCAA Track Meet in Michigan and was invited to two NAAU Track meets in St. Louis and Chicago.
+He represented Loyola three times in the Sugar Bowl Track Meet.
 Following his graduation from Loyola, Caswell was commissioned as a Second Lieutenant in the U.S. Army and spend six months on active duty and the next seven years in the Army Reserve.
 He was honorably discharged in 1964 with the rank of captain.
 In 1966, Caswell entered the Loyola College of Law and graduated in 1970.
 Caswell is the founding member and chair of the Coach James “Big Jim” McCafferty Basketball/Track Scholarship Committee.
 Through his guidance, the committee has raised over $100,000 for the endowed scholarship that will give tuition aid to a basketball or track student-athlete every year.
 He also serves on other committees with Loyola Athletics.
 Caswell is a strong supporter of all of Loyola’s teams and student-athletes by sharing of his time, talent, and treasure.

 The 1950, 1951 & 1952 Tennis Teams: The Loyola tennis teams of the early 50’s were dominant.
 In 1950 they won the Gulf States Conference Championship, 11 of their 13 matches and went undefeated in the GSC.
 Members of the 1950 team were: Ken Crumley, Mel Bodle, Reggie Garcia, Jack Fox, Art Geil, John Sanguinette and Carroll Gordon.
 The 1951 team won the Gulf States Conference Championship and won every singles and double match.
 The maroon called them the best athletics team the university had ever had.
 Members of the 1951 team were: Ken Crumley, Mel Bodle, Bob Hanberg, Reggie Garcia, “Cookie” Garcia and Gene Ashby.
 The 1950 and 1951 teams were coached by Rev. J.J.
 Malloy, S.J.
 The 1952 team continued Loyola’s dominance and won a third straight Gulf States Conference Championship.
 Member of the 1952 team were: Bob Hanberg, Reggie Garcia, “Cookie” Garcia, Tony Fernandez, Latham “Skippy” Garcia, Larry Armand and they were coached by Reggie Garcia.